flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-Another common SwiftUI development practice places the app body
+Another common SwiftUI practice places the app body
-with a `struct` that conforms to the **View** protocol as follows:
+within a `struct` that conforms to the **View** protocol as follows:

 ```swift
 struct HomePage: View {